-Earthquake Transformer (EQTransformer): EQTransformer is a model for joint event detection, phase detection, and onset picking Mousavi et al. (2020).
-EQTransformer uses a stack of convolutional layers LeCun et al. (1995), long short-term memory cells (LSTMs) Hochreiter & Schmidhuber (1997) and self-attention layers Luong et al. (2015); Yang et al. (2016).
+Earthquake Transformer (EQTransformer): EQTransformer is a model for joint event detection, phase detection, and onset picking (Mousavi et al., 2020).
+EQTransformer uses a stack of convolutional layers (LeCun & Bengio, 1995), LSTMs (Hochreiter & Schmidhuber, 1997) and self-attention layers (Luong et al., 2015; Yang et al., 2016).
 It consists of a down-sampling section of CNNs and max-pooling layers, followed by an encoder using residual CNNs and LSTMs.
-Then, self-attention layers add contextual information enabling the model to focus on the most important parts of the sequence.
+Then, self-attention layers add contextual information, enabling the model to focus on the most important parts of the sequence.
 Subsequently, three separate decoders map the information to three probability sequences (detection, P phase, S phase).
 EQTransformer consists of 378,928 trainable parameters.
 It expects 60 s long input traces for all channels.

-PhaseNet: PhaseNet Zhu & Beroza (2019) is a U-Net Ronneberger et al. (2015), consisting of a convolutional and a deconvolutional branch.
+PhaseNet: PhaseNet (Zhu & Beroza, 2019) is a U-Net (Ronneberger et al., 2015), consisting of a convolutional and a deconvolutional branch.
 During the down-sampling process, four convolutional stages condense the information.
-Then, in the up-sampling process of deconvolutions, the model expands and converts this information into probability distributions Zhu & Beroza (2019).
+Then, in the up-sampling process of deconvolutions, the model expands and converts this information into probability distributions (Zhu & Beroza, 2019).
 PhaseNet consists of 268,499 trainable parameters, about 30 percent less than EQTransformer.